robertgerardb/Household-CPG-Sentiment-Analysis/README.md

 # Household-CPG-Sentiment-Analysis
 ### This is a live repo.
-Best classifier to date is the Multinomial Naïve Bayes Classifier.
+Best classifier to date is the Multinomial Naïve Bayes model.
 Complete findings in the pdf, highlights below.

 ![](./visuals/00_slides/Slide1.PNG)